Contact Us

 To increase the flow of sustainable investments, it is important to build up the knowledge and capabilities of financial institutions in the area.

-Singapore aims to promote Asia-focused research and training on green finance with three centres of excellence across the city-state.
+Singapore aims to promote Asia-focused research and training on green finance with three centers of excellence across the city-state.

-Educational frameworks will be built up in the form of an Institute of Banking and Finance (IBF) Sustainable Finance Technical Skills and Competencies roadmap.
+Educational frameworks will be built up in the form of an Institute of Banking and Finance (IBF) Sustainable Finance Technical Skills and Competencies roadmap, supporting the achievement of the UN Sustainable Development Goals.

 MAS will also establish support services for the wider Asia-Pacific region with the GFANZ Asia-Pacific Network Central Office, in Singapore.